jundalisay/sp/content/en/research/descartes/philosophy/part-1/article-21.md

 ---
-title: "The Nature of God"
+title: "The Nature of God (and Time)"
 heading: Articles 21-25
 weight: 18
 description: "The duration alone of our life is sufficient to demonstrate the existence of God"